Glue ear – what you need to know

 Teachers should be made aware of audiological results and advice.
 It’s important that your child is able to sit near the teacher in the classroom, that they understand what is said, and that they feel comfortable asking for repetition when they do not hear.

-For an initial chat regarding your child’s hearing or to book any hearing test in Leeds, contact ‘The Hearing Space’.
+For an initial chat regarding your child’s hearing and treatment options or to book any hearing test in Leeds, contact ‘The Hearing Space’.

 Tel: 0113 8730444 Mobile: 07999 738588 E:hello@thehearingspace.co.uk